You are here

 DO BOTH DOSES NEED TO BE WITH THE SAME VACCINE?

-Yes, if at all possible.
+Yes, if possible.
 The CDC says every effort should be made to determine which vaccine product was received as the first dose, in order to ensure completion of the vaccine series with the same product.
 The CDC also says that in exceptional situations in which the first-dose vaccine product cannot be determined or is no longer available, any available mRNA COVID-19 vaccine may be administered at a minimum interval of 28 days between doses to complete the mRNA COVID-19 vaccination series.
 If two doses of different mRNA COVID-19 vaccine products are administered in these situations (or inadvertently), no additional doses of either product are recommended to be given.
+The J&J vaccine is a single dose.

 CAN I GET COVID-19 FROM THE VACCINE ITSELF?